scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## SCION and RPKI
 One might ask why SCION could not just rely on RPKI.
 Summarising the points discussed in this document, the CP-PKI distinguishes itself because of its trust model, which comprises independent trust roots that are a fundamental building block for SCION's Isolation Domains.
 RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs run a CA. This clashes with the trust model required for SCION's Isolation Domains, therefore the SCION control plane would not be able to leverage RPKI instead of the CP-PKI.
 In addition, RPKI is only meant to provide authorisation, but not authentication.
 SCION indeed does not provide, by design, IP authorisation.
-Rather, one of IP-to-SCION's  coexistence mechanisms (SIAM) relies on RPKI for IP origin attestation.
+Rather, one of IP-to-SCION's  coexistence mechanisms  mentioned earlier (SIAM) relies on RPKI for IP origin attestation.

 ## SCION and Segment Routing
 Given its path-aware properties, some of SCION's characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.
 The most salient one is that Segment Routing is designed to be deployed across a single trusted domain.
 SR therefore does not focus on security, which remains an open question, as outlined in {{I-D.spring-srv6-security-consideration}}.